FAQs

 Q: What type of businesses can we bring on as sponsors?

-A: Any business who accepts credit cards.
-It’s that simple.
-It can be retail, restaurant, online, service businesses, etc. If they accept credit cards as payment, they can sponsor an athlete at no cost to them.
+A: Any business that accepts credit cards can become a sponsor—whether they're retail, restaurant, online, or service-based.
+If they accept credit cards as payment, they can support an athlete at no cost to them.

 Q: Where am I required to display my sponsors’ logos?

-A: That is handled between the athlete and their sponsors.
-We do have an editable sponsorship agreement that our athletes are welcome to use.
-If a sponsor requires specific criteria to be met (logo placement, social media tags, etc.), it can all be outlined in this agreement.
-But Future Stars does not have a requirement.
-But we do encourage our athletes to display the Future Stars logo and tag us in their social media posts.
+A: Displaying sponsors' logos is determined between the athlete and their sponsors.
+While Future Stars doesn't have specific requirements, we provide an editable sponsorship agreement for athletes to use.
+We encourage athletes to display the Future Stars logo and tag us in their social media posts.

 Q: What if a business wants to sponsor me but doesn’t accept credit cards?